krasimir/react-in-patterns/patterns/communication/README.md

 We pass a callback which is invoked from within the component.
 The `logoClicked` function above may accept data which is how we transfer information back from the child to parent component.

 We should mention that there is no API that allow us accessing child's state.
 Or in other words we can't use `this.props.children[0].state` or something like that.
 The proper way of retrieving information from the children is by using props (passing callbacks).
 And that's a good thing.
-This approach force us defining clear APIs and encourage the [one-way direction data flow](https://github.com/krasimir/react-in-patterns/tree/master/patterns/one-direction-data-flow).
+This approach forces us defining clear APIs and encourage the [one-way direction data flow](https://github.com/krasimir/react-in-patterns/tree/master/patterns/one-direction-data-flow).